bogdanstoicasn/openbook-reader/README.md

 ## Design Decisions and Trade-offs

-- Decoupling capacitors(100nF) should be placed close to the power pins of major components
+- Decoupling capacitors(100nF) should be placed close to the power pins of major components.

 - Power traces width: 0.3mm